angharadstell/global_n2o_inversion/README.md

 1. Plot the fluxes and compare posterior to the observations (run moving_window/plot_inversion_results.sh)
 2. Plot the hyperparameters (run moving_window/plot_hyperparameters.R)

+## Compare moving window inversion to analytical inversion
+You can check the performance of the moving window inversion, vs the whole time series, by:
+1. Running the moving window inversion analytically (set the method in moving_window/moving_window_inversion.sh to "analytical")
+2. Comparing to the whole time series analytical inversion (set the method in moving_window/compare_to_full_analytical.R to "analytical")

+You can compare the WOMBAT moving window inversion to the whole time series analytical inversion by:
+1. Compare the two sets of alphas (run moving_window/compare_to_full_analytical.R)
+2. Plot the analytical results like the WOMBAT moving window (run moving_window/plot_analytical_results.sh)

 ## Looking at the effect of rescaling the prior
 Have to make intermediates for the first window inversion to do this (uses intermediates to rescale)
 ### Make intermediates